If you’re a creature of the world wide web or internet, then you have probably heard about webinars.

 Live webinars, as the name suggests, are streamed in real-time.
 Everything you see and hear is live from the speaker’s webcam and microphone.

-It’s more personalized because you get to interact with your audience, especially during the Q&A. This type of webinar also gives you a chance to modify the flow of your presentation, depending on how receptive your audience is.
+It’s more personalized because you get to keep your audience involved by interacting with them, especially during the Q&A. This type of webinar also gives you a chance to modify the flow of your presentation, depending on how receptive your audience is.

 An automated webinar, on the other hand, is a pre-recorded webinar.
 With this, you can make a flawless presentation because you can re-shoot and edit your final output as needed.

-Since you can set this on autopilot, you can focus more on closing leads, as this can automatically generate leads for you.
+Since you can set your video content on autopilot, you can focus more on closing leads, as this can automatically generate leads for you.
 As people get to play your webinar on-demand, you can attract customers without much effort.

 What are the Different Webinar Formats?